Kirkland vs Pro V1: The Ball Choice For Average Golfers

 If you shoot in the 70s (low handicap), either of these balls could be a good choice.
 At this point, you might want to consider playing the Pro V1 instead to squeeze a bit more out of your ball.
 You probably don’t lose many balls, so it’s fine to pay more.
 That said, I’ve seen a few good golfers say they also liked the Kirkland ball.

-OBG Deals: We’ve worked with a few brands to offer discounts to our readers.
-Be sure to check out our deals and promotions page to see our current discounts.
+Deals & Discounts: We’ve worked with brands to offer discounts to our readers.
+See our deals and discounts page to see our current promotions.

-Write For Us: Calling all hackers, whackers, and golf enthusiasts, Out Of Bounds Golf is looking for writers!
-Click here if you want to get paid to write for us.
+Write For Us: Calling all hackers, whackers, and golf enthusiasts.
+Out Of Bounds Golf is looking for writers.
+If you’d like to get paid to write about golf, click here for more info.